-Figure A1: Various crater aspects induced by laser ablation on different fluorite sample a) 3D surface images of craters reconstructed by optical profilometer, b) corresponding 2D axial section with the measurement of crater depth thanks to two markers: R (the average value of the planar surface around the crater) and M (the deepest point in the crater) expressed as Δz in μ m, in grey is illustrated the volume below a crater diameter of 85 μ m, c) the corresponding LA-ICP-MS signal intensity of 238U, 206Pb and 207Pb during the laser ablation.
-Analyses PPVi5#8, PPVi5#1 and PPVi2#6 were included in the Tera-Wasserburg diagrams, while PP15#14 is an example of analysis discarded due to variable 238U/206Pb.
+Figure A1.
+Various crater aspects induced by laser ablation on different fluorite sample (a) 3D surface images of craters reconstructed by an optical profilometer. (b) Corresponding 2D axial section with the measurement of crater depth thanks to two markers: R (the average value of the planar surface around the crater) and M (the deepest point in the crater) expressed as Δz (μm); illustrated in grey is the volume below a crater diameter of 85 μm. (c) The corresponding LA-ICP-MS signal intensity of 238U, 206Pb and 207Pb during the laser ablation.
+Analyses PPVi5 no. 8, PPVi5 no. 1 and PPVi2 no. 6 were included in the Tera-Wasserburg diagrams, while PP15 no. 14 is an example of an analysis discarded due to variable 238U / 206Pb.